 Black Lives Matter New Haven President Lia Miller-Granger is a nonstop machine.

 She recently led the peaceful demonstration in New Haven, Connecticut where she spoke to the crowd about police brutality and the recent acts of violence.
 She said,

 “We’re tired, we’re angry, we’re really sad.
 Police need to be held accountable.
 When they kill us, they are not held accountable.
 They get to home or (placed) on administrative leave, and that is it.”

 She encouraged the demonstrators not to despair, despite what seems to be slow progress in gun violence legislation made since the shootings.

 “We have to occupy these streets.
 We have to call these civil servants and hold them accountable.
 This is the beginning.
 Do not let the fire inside of you dissipate.”

-Lia started Black Lives Matter New Haven two years ago, saying she was “pissed off,” and couldn’t just sit on the couch doing nothing.
+Lia started the Black Lives Matter New Haven Chapter in 2014, saying she was “pissed off,” and couldn’t just sit on the couch doing nothing.

 As for the protest on Friday, it sounded by Lia’s description to be a success.

 “Black men were hugging black women.
 We were all crying.
 No one made any man who shed a tear feel weak.
 No one made a woman that shed a tear out there feel weak.
 You heard men talking about and bigging up their mothers who are in the struggle.
 When we were on the Green down there, it was just so much black power.”

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
 Her favorite Housewife is Bethenny Frankel and when she’s not watching RHONY, you can probably find her obsessing over her tuxedo cat Tom or hoarding drugstore lipsticks.